Neurodiversity: Neurodivergent and neurotypical/neuroconforming

+Neurodivergent individuals, like those with hyper-sensitive personality, face unique challenges in education, social life, and in the workplace.
+Career development and higher education programs and support are designed to be person-to-person.
+Social media has provided a platform where awareness and support for neurodiversity has emerged, further advancing the neurodiversity movement.

 Double empathy theory

 Both autistic and non-autistic people can find it difficult to empathize with each other.
 The fact that both people in the interaction have trouble with understanding and empathy is why the theory is called the "double empathy problem".

 The theory of the double empathy problem argues that autistic people do not inherently lack empathy as often supposed by people who see autism as pathological, but most autistic people may struggle in understanding and empathizing with non-autistic people whereas most non-autistic people also lack understanding and empathy for autistic people.
 It was originally conceived in 2012 by autistic scholar Damian Milton.
 The theory argues that characteristics and experiences of autistic and non-autistic people are so different that it is hard for one to understand how the other thinks and empathize with each other; for example, non-autistic people may not understand when an autistic person is overwhelmed.

 An increasing number of studies in the 2010s and 2020s have found support for double empathy theory and related concepts such as bidirectional social interaction.
 One study comparing the conversations and socialization of autistic groups, non-autistic groups, and mixed groups found that autistic people were more able to build rapport with other autistic people than with non-autistic people, and at a level similar to the purely non-autistic group.
 A systematic review published in 2024 found that most autistic people have good interpersonal relations and social-communication experiences with most autistic people, and interactions between autistic people are associated with better quality of life across multiple domains, including mental health and emotional well-being.

 The double empathy problem theory implies there is no simple fix that can help each group better empathize with each other, but it is worthwhile to bridge the double empathy gap through more equal contact and enhancing public understanding and empathy about autistic people based on neurodiversity-affirming approaches.
 The advantage of the theory is reducing pathologization of autistic people by identifying that most people struggle to empathize with people with different neurotypes.
 It can also help neurotypical individuals to better understand how neurodivergent people think and empathize and to recognize their own limitations in empathizing with autistic people.
 Jaswal and Akhtar (2019) highlight the difference between being socially uninterested and appearing socially uninterested, and challenge preconceived notions of a lack of social motivation.
 For example, testimonies from autistic individuals report that avoiding eye contact serves an important function of helping them to concentrate during conversation, and should not be interpreted as expressing social disinterest.